 Frequently Asked Questions

-School groups can request an educational program given by Serpent Mound’s staff and trained volunteers, or opt to provide their own program as desired.
-Bathrooms with flush toilets are available at the parking lot.
-Water is available at the bathrooms.
-Picnic tables are scattered through the park.
-The picnic shelter can be reserved for your school group’s lunch without extra charge, and can seat 100 children.
-There are no food concessions at the park.
-The park has an interesting gift shop where children can opt to purchase memorabilia, books, and crafts.
+School groups can request an educational program given by Serpent Mound’s staff and trained volunteers, or opt to explore flexibility with a custom program.
+Bathrooms with flush toilets are available at the parking lot along with drinking fountains.
+The picnic shelter can be reserved for your school group’s lunch without extra charge, and can seat 200 children.
+The park has an interesting gift shop where children can purchase memorabilia, books, jewelry, replica artifacts and snacks and water.

 Education Programs Offered